Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 The EB-3 green card covers a wide range of applicants and has less stringent requirements compared to the two categories above.
 To qualify as a skilled worker, you must demonstrate that you have at least two years of job experience or training in the job you are applying through.

 To qualify as a professional, you must have at least a U.S. bachelor’s degree or its foreign degree equivalent in the field you are working in.
-Other workers are usually unskilled workers who are able to demonstrate the ability to perform unskilled labor that is not seasonal or temporary in nature.
+Other workers are usually unskilled workers who can demonstrate the ability to perform unskilled labor that is not seasonal or temporary in nature.

 An EB-3 applicant must have a job offer from a U.S. employer and fulfill the PERM Labor Certification requirements, which will likely mean a longer application timeline than other categories where the PERM can be waived.